BYU-CS-Discord/CSBot/README.md

 ### /scraperooms

-**[Admin Only]** Manually triggers the room finder data scraper to update the database with current semester schedule information.
+**[Admin Only by default]** Manually triggers the room finder data scraper to update the database with current semester schedule information.
 This is useful for forcing an immediate update without waiting for the automatic Sunday schedule.
 Takes 10-15 minutes to complete and runs in the background.
 Shows real-time progress if a scrape is already running.

 ### /sendtag